kazoup/ldap-srv/README.md

 # LDAP SERVICE

-LDAP service is microservice to store AD/LDAP configuration  and perform user auth.
+LDAP service is microservice to store AD/LDAP configuration in Elasticsearch and perform user auth.

 ## Getting started